Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Extension To Higher Dimensions

 To estimate the quantum gate depth we adopt the same range of time and spatial discretisation parameters determined from our 4D model of pyrazine.
 While this extrapolation does not account for dimension-dependent increases in Trotter error due to the growing number of Hamiltonian terms, we note that discretisation schemes with similar parameters have been successfully employed in classical full-dimensional simulations of 24D pyrazine using SOFT-based approaches with either adaptive coherent-state expansions (Matching Pursuit-SOFT)~\cite{Chen2006} or tensor-train compression techniques (Tensor Train-SOFT)~\cite{Greene2017}.
 Assuming that the time resolution demands do not vary significantly with dimensionality allows us to derive more generalised resource projections of the quantum implementation.

-In adapting the quantum circuits to the 24D model Hamiltonian, we observe that the kinetic terms as well as the constant, linear and quadratic potential terms mirror those used in the 4D simulation and can be performed in parallel on each mode independently with the same gate count as for the 4D case.
+In adapting the quantum circuits to the 24D model Hamiltonian, we observe that the kinetic terms as well as the constant, linear and quadratic potential terms mirror those used in the 4D simulation.
 However, new circuits are required to implement the polynomials for the bilinear on-diagonal elements associated with $G_2$ modes and the bilinear off-diagonal elements stemming from $G_4$ modes.
 The quantum circuits to handle these terms are depicted in Figure~\ref{fig:24Dond} and Figure~\ref{fig:24Doffd}.
 The phase angles of $\mathbf{U_1}$ gates in Figure~\ref{fig:24Dond} are defined as where $l_i$ and $m_j$ denote the respective positions of the target qubit in register of normal mode $l$ and the controlling qubit in register of normal mode $m$.
 The $\mathbf{R_x}$ gates in Figure~\ref{fig:24Doffd} have phase angles specified by with $l_i$ and $m_j$ indicating the controlling qubit positions in their respective $l$ and $m$ normal mode registers.

-The overall gate depth for the implementation of the bilinear on-diagonal terms can be reduced by performing operations on the disjoint sets of terms in each symmetry block in parallel.
-Efficient arrangement of these pairwise combinations reduces the number of sequential terms to six, resulting in an additional $6n^2$ gates per time step for the bilinear on-diagonal terms.

-The off-diagonal bilinear terms do not permit parallel operations across different normal mode registers due to their shared interaction with the electronic state register.
-The set $G_4$ consists of pairs formed by combinations of specific symmetries $A_g\times B_{1g}$, $B_{2g}\times B_{3g}$, $A_u\times B_{1u}$ and $B_{2u}\times B_{3u}$~\cite{Raab1999}, leading to an overall of 29 possible pairs.
-Each combination increases $n^2$ additional controlled-controlled-rotation gates for a single time step during the time evolution process.
+As detailed in these figures, each bilinear on-diagonal term maps to $n^2$ two-qubit gates, and each off-diagonal term necessitates $n^2$ controlled-controlled-rotation gates.

-To remain consistent with gate depth analyses of the 4D model, which involves only one- and two-qubit gates, each three-qubit gate needs to be further translated into a sequence of two-qubit operations.
+To remain consistent with gate depth analyses of the 4D model, each three-qubit gate needs to be further translated into a sequence of two-qubit operations.
 Following the decomposition scheme outlined in~\cite{nielsen2010}, one $\mathbf{C^2R_x}$ gate can be implemented using 5 two-qubit gates.
-Accordingly, the 29 off-diagonal bilinear coupling terms collectively contribute $145n^2$ gates to the total circuit depth.
+Accordingly, each term in the $G_4$ set contributes $5n^2$ gates to the total circuit depth.
+Summing over all terms in the 24D model Hamiltonian, the $U_{S1}$ and $U_{S2}$ blocks together contributes $2((d+d_{G_2})n^2+d_{G_1}n+4)$ gates, while the $U_{c}$ block adds $5d_{G_4}n^2+d_{G_3}n$.

 In the 24D simulation, the time evolution operators for the potential term in the Hamiltonian is notably more computationally demanding than the kinetic part.
 A more efficient operator-splitting scheme thus begins with a half time step of kinetic operators, followed by a full time step of potential operators, and concludes with another half time step of kinetic operators, represented as: